lexmag/statix/README.md

 ## Usage

-A module that uses Statix represents a socket connection:
+A module that uses Statix becomes a socket connection:

 ```elixir
 defmodule MyApp.Statix do